scijava/scijava/docs/ops/doc/examples/volume_labeling.rst

 5. Measure the 3D geometry of the puncta and nuclear regions.
 6. Display results in two tables (puncta and nuclear).

-To use the script in the example first download the sample dataset `here`_.
-Next, open Fiji, the sample image and this scipt.
+To use the script in the example, first download the sample dataset:

+.. admonition:: Download
+   :class: note

+   `hela_hiv_vif.tif`_

+Next, open Fiji, the sample image and this script.
 Click **Run** to create the script parameter GUI, where you can customize some values to your own data, such as the channel names, channel position and image calibration values.

 .. figure:: https://media.scijava.org/scijava-ops/1.1.0/labeling_mesh_example_dialog.png